SiljeP/movieapi/README.md

 ### Things in the project that I'm still missing

-- Make favourites work
+- Make favourites work //session id still makes a fuss
 - Add styling to search
 - Get a placeholder image for search results that doesn't have an image
 - Add new fetch to get genres under popular movies list
-- Also make sure the runtime is correct on stuff
+- Also make sure the runtime is correct on stuff (big error here)
 - Make "see more" buttons work (both on detailed movie view with cast, and also the lists)
 - Add videos to movie details with React player
 - Publish entire site on Netlify